TakeruGrima/Jeu-De-Go/README.md

 "rapport de projet TimothéeLE CORRE" that I send to my teacher in 2014 to explain the project.
 I filmed the execution you can see the video to see how it's work.

+PS : Turn the volume off if you watch the video